-Frankfurt airport is located on 4,942 acres of land.
-It has two passenger terminals, four runways and extensive services for travelers.
+Frankfurt airport is located on over 5,000 acres of land and has two passenger terminals, four runways and extensive services for travelers.
+Almost 65 million passengers a year travel through Frankfurt Airport each year from 300 destinations, making it the airport with the most direct routes in the world.

 If you want to sleep, the airport is safe and ample seating means you should be able to find somewhere fairly comfortable to pass out.
 Concourse B is open 24-hours and showers are available for a small fee.